MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 -   `AppDelegate.cs` – This file contains the main app class that is responsible for listening to events from the operating system.
 -   `Info.plist` – This file contains app properties such as the application name, icons, etc.
 -   `Entitlements.plist` - This files contains the entitlements for the app and allows access to things such as Sandboxing and iCloud support.
--  `Main.storyboard` – Defines the User Interface (Windows and Menus) for an app and lays out the interconnections between Windows via Segues.
-Storyboards are XML files that contain the definition of views (User Interface elements).
+-  `Main.storyboard` – Defines the user interface (Windows and Menus) for an app and lays out the interconnections between Windows via Segues.
+Storyboards are XML files that contain the definition of views (user interface elements).
 This file can be created and maintained by Interface Builder inside of Xcode.
 -   `ViewController.cs` – This is the controller for the main window.
 Controllers will be covered in detail in another article, but for now, a controller can be thought of the main engine of any particular view.
 -   `ViewController.designer.cs` – This file contains plumbing code that helps integrate with the main screen’s user interface.